jmxpearson/VinDsl.jl/README.md

 ## **WARNING**:
 VinDsl.jl is a work in progress.
 Not quite alpha, but watch this space!

-For contributors: documentation of design, internals, and todos [here](http://vindsljl.readthedocs.org/en/latest/)
+For contributors: documentation of design, internals, and todos, see [here](http://vindsljl.readthedocs.org/en/latest/)

 ## A Variational Inference Domain-Specific Language